PatrickAcheson/practical-tasks-for-intern/PROJECT-IP-RECON/readme.md

    - The tool should prompt the user to input an IP address.
    - After details are printed, option to restart/enter new IP.
    - The tool should validate the entered IP address format, if not valid prompted to re-enter.
+   - Have it identify if IP address in Public or Private.

 2. **API Integrations**:
    - The tool should fetch IP information from IPinfo, including geolocation, ASN, and carrier data.